typelevel/cats-effect/docs/typeclasses.md

 The typeclass hierarchy within Cats Effect defines what it means, fundamentally, to *be* a functional effect.
 This is very similar to how we have a set of rules which tell us what it means to be a number, or what it means to have a `flatMap` method.
 Broadly, the rules for functional effects can be broken down into the following categories:

-- Resource safety and preemption
+- Resource safety and cancelation
 - Parallel evaluation
 - State sharing between parallel processes
 - Interactions with time, including current time and `sleep`
 - Safe capture of side-effects which return values
 - Safe capture of side-effects which invoke a callback

 These are listed roughly in order of increasing power.
-Parallelism cannot be safely defined without some notion of resource safety and preemption.
+Parallelism cannot be safely defined without some notion of resource safety and cancelation.
 Interactions with time have no meaning if there is no notion of parallel evaluation, since it would be impossible to observe the passage of time.
 Capturing and controlling side-effects makes it possible to do *anything* simply by "cheating" and capturing something like `new Thread`, and thus it has the greatest power of all of these categories.

 Beyond the above, certain capabilities are *assumed* by Cats Effect but defined elsewhere (or rather, defined within [Cats](https://typelevel.org/cats)).
 Non-exhaustively, those capabilities are as follows: